-The golden parachute potentially payable to the Chief Executive Officer upon termination of office, of a value equal to the lesser of:
+The maximum golden parachute that may be payable to the Chief Executive Officer upon termination of office, amounts to a value equal to the lesser of:

-- 1.8 times the sum of the average Variable Remuneration of the previous three years12 and Fixed Remuneration (excluding Benefits)13; - the amount of €4,500,000.00 (i.e., the maximum limit approved by the Meeting on 25 March 2021 for amounts recognised under agreements with Personnel, reached in any forum, for the settlement of current or potential disputes).
+- 1.8 times the sum of the average Variable Remuneration of the previous three years9 and Fixed Remuneration (excluding Benefits)10; - the amount of €4,500,000.00 (i.e. the maximum limit approved by the Meeting on 25 March 2021 for amounts recognised under agreements with Personnel, reached in any forum, for the settlement of current or potential disputes).

-In this regard, it is noted that the Chief Executive Officer, not being an Employee of the Bank, is not due any notice period or indemnity in lieu of notice in the event of dismissal by the Bank, nor any "additional" indemnity in the event of unjustified termination (which is due instead to executives) and/or employee severance indemnity14 or indemnity for termination of office.
+In this regard, it is emphasised that the Chief Executive Officer, not being an Employee of the Bank, is not due any notice period or indemnity in lieu of notice in the event of dismissal by the Bank, nor any "additional" indemnity in the event of unjustified termination (which is due instead to executives) and/or employee severance indemnity or indemnity for termination of office.